ewolff/ewolff.com/speaking-rules.md

     must be economically viable I don't see why we want to limit access to this knowledge any further.
 Actually I wouldn't consider such events "public" but rather "closed".
+  - It is also **fine to sell speaker-slots**. **Rationale:** Those slots might be part of the economic model of the conference.
+They might e.g. help product vendors to advertise their products.
+Organizers believe that these talks do not provide a lot of value - otherwise the slots would not be paid-for.
+My goal is to make sure that speakers who provide value to the organizers in their own judgement are treated fairly.

 - **I am more than happy to talk at any kind closed event that e.g. a company does e.g. for customers, employees etc.** Such engagements